 Environmental Assessment/Regulatory Impact Review/Final Regulatory Flexibility Analysis for the Arctic Fishery Management Plan and Amendment 29 to the Fishery Management Plan for Bering Sea/Aleutian Islands King and Tanner Crabs

-An analysis of the alternatives for a proposed Arctic Fishery Management Plan (FMP).
-The North Pacific Fishery Management Council recommended the Arctic FMP, and considered several alternatives to accomplish the Council’s intent to prevent unregulated fishing in the Arctic Management Area.
-These alternatives are analyzed in this document.
+An analysis of the alternatives for a proposed Arctic Fishery Management Plan.
+The North Pacific Fishery Management Council considered several alternatives to accomplish the intent to prevent unregulated fishing in the Arctic Management Area.